Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Preliminaries

 form a complete orthonormal basis of the space of spin $s$ scalars on $S(u,\ubar)$, for the $L^2(S(u,\ubar))$ scalar product.
 Similarly, if $r(u,\ubar)\in [r_-,r_0]$, the spin $s$ scalars

 form a complete orthonormal basis of the space of spin $s$ scalars on $S(u,\ubar)$, for the $L^2(S(u,\ubar))$ scalar product.

 \begin{rem} In this work, we will never project equations or spin-weighted scalars on some $\ell$ or $\geq\ell$ modes, unlike in \cite{scalarMZ} and \cite{pricelaw}.
-Instead, we will simply propagate the dominant term of $\psip$ on $\mch_+$ up to $\ch$.
-This dominant term is a linear combination of spin-weighted spherical harmonics, and satisfies key properties (see Proposition \ref{prop:teukansatz}) that rely on their algebraic properties. \end{rem} The following facts are standards.
+Instead, we will simply propagate the leading-order term term\footnote{Namely, the second term in \eqref{eqn:deferrp}.} of $\psip$ on $\mch_+$ up to $\ch$.
+This dominant term is a linear combination of spin-weighted spherical harmonics, and satisfies key algebraic properties (see Lemma \ref{prop:teukansatz}). \end{rem} The following facts are standards.
 We have :